The Mt. Ebal Curse Tablet

 That publication I will soon examine.

-Here is a question: Many archaeologist claim that their primary goal is not excavation, but publication.
+Here is a question.
+Many archaeologist claim that their primary goal is not excavation, but publication.
 Why might they say this?

 Let me know below in “comments”.

-Thank you for engaging this topic with me thus far!
+Thank you for engaging with this topic thus far!

 The next post, the tenth of our review of the Curse Tablet’s history, I entitle: “Troubled Waters”.